tedconn/webruntime-wiki/Getting-Started-Part-2:-Routing-and-Layouts.md

 }
 ```

-We're also going to need a contact view and component.
+We're also going to need a contact view and corresponding UI module.

-Note: for simple use cases like these, you might think "Why do I need a view, why not just route directly to a component?"
-And you would be right.
-We don't currently support basic component routing, but we plan on adding it back and we will dig deeper into the use cases for actually having a view later on.
+> For simple use cases like these, you might think "Why do I need a view, why not just route directly to a ui module?" **And you would be right**.
+We tend to refer to this as "component routing" and we don't currently support it.
+It is currently being worked on however, so stay tuned!

+Create your contact view:

 **src/views/contact.json**